jgarzik/posixutils/README.md

 are written in modern C++, with full access to the C++11 compiler and library?**

+## STATUS: Archived and frozen

+This project has been superceded by https://github.com/rustcoreutils/posixutils-rs

 ## Resources

 posixutils home page (untouched for years):